 This course is designed to provide students with a working knowledge of computer concepts and essential skills necessary for work and communication in today's society.
 Students will learn about safety, security, and ethical issues in computing and social networking.

 Participants will brainstorm and develop their own business concept and learn all aspects of starting and operating a business.
 Students will be developing a business canvas model and testing that model.
 Also, they will learn concepts in marketing, SWOT analysis and pitching to investors.

 Meet Our Instructors

-Sharika Ara, Pharm.D. is currently an Allied Health instructor for a Higher Education Institute and a Medical Science Educator for I’RAISE.
+Sharika Ara, Pharm.D. is currently an Allied Health instructor for a Higher Education Institute and a Medical Science Instructor for I’RAISE.

 She received her bachelor’s degree in biology and doctoral in pharmacy from the University of Southern California.
 Her career began primarily as a pharmacist in the retail healthcare setting.
 Her focus shifted from the practice of pharmacy to education in healthcare in 2013.
 She felt passionate about teaching since elementary school, primarily because of the beautifully scented stickers that she received from her teachers.

 As she got older, however, she began to appreciate the differences that teachers make in the lives of students.
 A school may label teachers and students, with the expectation that students learn from teachers, but she truly believes that learning goes both ways.
 Teachers can learn a lot from their students, which is something that she continues to appreciate.

 Katie Wendle, an I'RAISE Law Instructor, earned her Juris Doctor Degree, magna cum laude, from Syracuse University College of Law in 2014.
 She has been a litigator since then with a focus on commercial litigation.
 Her practice also encompasses personal injury, product liability, employment, and ERISA/pension law.